RobRendell/gTove/README.md

 * If I can get raycast to accurately detect a click on a labelSprite, make clicking name label open the rename UI.
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
 * Apparently, dragging minis on iDevices pans the camera as well
+* Add templates to bundles
 * Prevent adding bundle contents to bundles of your own?
 If it's allowed, need to handle the fact that (because of the shortcut hack) selecting a bundled scenario doesn't select the corresponding (shortcuts to) maps and minis.
-* When loading a Drive bundle, check if the bundle already exists in the user's Drive.
+* When loading a Drive bundle, check if the bundle already exists in the user's Drive (including if it's owned by you.)
 * Dynamic lighting, auto-removing fog of war?
 Pretty hard to implement nicely...
 * Should store URL-based image URLs in JSON so the appProperty length limit doesn't apply.
 Will still need to support the webLink appProperty for backwards compatibility :(
-* When extracting a bundle, check if it's owned by you.
 * Disable picking files and file menu (and navigating?) when still uploading.
 * Handle uploading PDFs.
 * PDF- and zip- based bundles.